Photo courtesy Rob Hann

 The founders of Verhalen Mercantile were Edward (Eddie) J. Carpenter,

 Willis R. Winters, Frank Crews, Fred Chandler, Sr., Fred Chandler,

 Jr., and Billie Sol Estes.
 L. C. Moore managed the store for a while

 M. Alfred (Al) Cate became manager and Nan, his wife, was bookkeeper.

 Employees at that time were, Gus R. Natividad, Alicia Roman, Luis

 Roman, Evelyn Ashley, E. P.Hernandez. and Reynaldo Briceno.
 During

 the cotton harvest season as many as twenty additional employees were

 To provide postal service to the local people and to accommodate the

-made with the Postmaster in Pecos to operate a
+made with the Postmaster in Pecos

-Sub-Station remained open 1953-1996 providing all of the
+Verhalen Sub-Station remained open 1953-1996 providing all of the

 services of any post-office.
 In 1996 Verhalen Post Office closed and

 Store, by Postal Service for the remaining postal customers in the

 In the mid 1950's the 18 families of the Verhalen community entered

-a contest, sponsored by the Farmers-Stockman Magazine and Texas A&M
+a contest, sponsored by the Farmers-Stockman Magazine and Texas

-in the State.
+won Second Place in the State.

 Signs with family names were installed along the roads pointing direction

 to place of residence for everyone in the area.
 These were very attractive

 signs and many of the frames and post remain, though the name may

-Verhalen Mercantile acquired some land from J. B. Kirklin
+Verhalen Mercantile acquired some land from J. B. Kirklin and directors

-club included every family in the area), who built a Community Center Building
+included every family in the area), who built a Community Center Building

-where the 4H Club met regularly as did the Square Dance Club, the Bridge Club, the Verhalen Mercantile Store was sold to Joey McMahon and
+where the 4H Club met regularly as did the Square Dance Club, the

+In 1975, the Verhalen Mercantile Store was sold to Joey McMahon and

 As more and more farmers began moving away because of the high cost

 of production and low price of cotton, a few feed lots opened.
 Three

 of them in the Verhalen area.
 However, by 2005 all of the feedlots

 have closed.
 One of the feedlots was converted to a dairy and is operated

 County had to haul their household water from Balmorhea

 or from Pecos.
-Some of the leaders in the
+Some of the leaders

-in 1966 piping water from the foot hills of the
+Supply Corporation in 1966 piping water from the foot hills of the

 Not only to Verhalen but to northwest and north of Pecos.

 The water system is one of the largest, in miles of pipeline, in Texas

 serving over 600 rural families with potable water.

 When the Paymaster Verhalen Gin closed the W. A. Cape family purchased

 and moved into the gin house and operated the Verhalen store.
 After

 Mr. Cape died, his son, Dewayne, operated the store for 25 years until

 closing it in 1996.

 Verhalen is a community with eight families in the immediate area.

 Madera Valley Water Supply Corporation has their office in the Community

 Center Building.
 Several ranching families get their mail here from

 the cluster boxes provided by the Postal Service.

-( Al ) Cate
+© M. A. ( Al ) Cate

 tanker in Verhalen

 Photo courtesy Rob Hann